 We should do this analysis before we consider adding any of the high-current (amperage)-drawing devices that are becoming common today:

 - And on it goes

 You will notice that I did not list electric windlasses.
 The reason is they will almost always be used when the engine is on and the alternator charging, so even a big one is practical on 12-volt boats.
-Also, even ours takes half the power of a single induction ring.
 That said, 24-volt boat voltage makes windlass installation easier—more in Part 2.